 We're happy to announce that LMU's new core has been launched.
-To date, we have approved 400 new courses and flags, including more than 50 new FYS courses.
+To date, we have approved close to 800 new courses and flags, including more than 50 new FYS courses.
 New proposals continue to come into the University Core Curriculum Committee.

 This has only been made possible by the energetic participation of faculty from across the University, department chairs and program directors who have worked diligently to ensure that core courses can be offered by their faculty, associate deans as well as school/college support staff who have worked tirelessly to schedule courses and manage advising for our continuing students and faculty advisors who have helped new and continuing students navigate the bulletin and course schedule.
 Huge thanks to one and all!

 The new core is a vibrant and dynamic entity.
 As such, we ecnourage you to continue submitting applications for new Core courses.
 Proposals are considered on a rolling basis so please feel free to submit a propoal at any time.

 DEADLINE FOR PROPOSALS FOR SPRING 2015 HAS PASSED.
 WHILE FACULTY ARE ENCOURAGED TO SUBMIT COURSE PROPOSALS AT ANY TIME, PROPOSALS SUBMITTED AFTER APRIL 11, 2014 WILL NOT BE REVIEWED BY THE UCCC UNTIL FALL 2014.

 DEADLINE FOR PROPOSALS FOR FALL 2015: OCTOBER 10, 2014

 DEADLINE FOR PROPOSALS FOR SPRING 2016: MARCH 30, 2015